The Bin Packing Problem with Setups: Formulations, Structural Properties and Computational Insights: A natural ILP formulation for the BPPS

 \subsection{Strength of the LP relaxations of $\,\fone$}

-Let us denote by $\foneLP$ the Linear Programming (LP) relaxation of $\fone$, obtained by replacing the binary variables with the following ones:
+Let us denote by $\foneLP$ the LP relaxation of $\fone$, obtained by replacing the binary variables with the following ones:

-We denote by $\zeta(\foneLP)$ the optimal solution value of $\foneLP$, which is a valid lower bound on the optimal solution value~\(\opt\) of the \BPPS{}.
-The following proposition provides closed-form expressions for both an optimal solution to $\foneLP$ and its optimal value.
+We denote by $\zeta(\foneLP)$ the optimal objective function value of $\foneLP$, which is a lower bound on the optimal objective function value~\(\opt\) of the \BPPS{}.
+The following proposition provides closed-form expressions for both an optimal solution to $\foneLP$ and its optimal objective function value. \begin{proposition} For every \BPPS{} instance, an optimal solution to $\foneLP$ is